ohmy90/Matrix-Multiplication-Hardware-Accelerator-HLS/README.md

 The hardware accelerator has a speedup of roughly 25.7% (i.e. 1.257 faster than the CPU - Python implementation).

 After an adjustement, the design is roughly 2.03 faster than the Python baseline (by simply increasing the local array size for better data read/write operations).

+The design can still be further improved.
+For example, seperate the tiles read and write for blocks A and B into functions, and then apply HLS pragma dataflow for pipelining the tasks.
+This is doable since blocks A and B hardly influence each other.
+Another possible imrpovement is int8 packing in the DSP slice.
+Since the DSP slice contains 27x18 bits for the multiplier and the data within this design is represented from 0 to 255, one could pack two multiplication calculations in a single cycle.
+The tradeoff is that the code will need refactoring, which is hard to exactly achieve in HLS.
+Designing at the HDL level with better bit manipulation easily overcomes this issue.